 Yey, a new restaurant to visit and sample.
 The truth is that I love to visit and then taste the different menus offered in restaurants.
-It make me happy and I wish I could visit many different restaurants every day.
+It makes me happy and I wish I could visit many different restaurants every day.
 I really look forward to experiencing new foods.
 This time, we visited the Relæ Restaurant, which was founded by Christian Puglisi who is also the head chef.
 Before he created his own restaurant he worked as a sous-chef at the Noma (voted the best restaurant in the world in 2010, 2011, 2012, and 2014).
-He was one of the first to work with with the New Nordic cooking techniques.
-He left Noma to open his own restaurant which specializes in high end dinning ,with reasonable prices offered.
+He was one of the first to work with the New Nordic cooking techniques.
+He left Noma to open his own restaurant which specializes in high-end dining, with reasonable prices offered.
 The Relae Restaurant is located in a basement on a side street on Nørrebro which is a bit north of the center of Copenhagen, and it now has “one Michelin star” recognition.

 Unfortunately, the premises is quite small, and the tables and chairs are placed quite close together.
 This means that patrons do not have much privacy like other Michelin star restaurants.
 We could hear other conversations, and that always makes me a bit uncomfortable.

 In addition to this, there is time slot for table reservations and guests are only allowed 2.5 hours , as they are doing two servings per evening.
 As a result ,guests need to arrive at 6pm or 8.30pm.
 Oh boy… early dinner or late dinner…..

 There is only 2 different menu, a four-course menu (DKK 475 or €65), or the full Relæ experience which is an eight-course menu (DKK 865 or €115 and wine pairing DKK 685 or €92).
 Interestingly, there is no description of the menu and we just had to trust the chef.
 One just hopes and prays for the best.